JiiXaa/retro-buster/README.md

 - **Improvements:** <br>
   [] To help users recommend certain movies to customers, it is planned to display featured movies on the main page in a slider/carousel format.
 The backend functionality for this feature is complete, and the front-end functionality using JavaScript has also been implemented and is currently displayed on desktop.
 However, to make the slider/carousel interactive, a third-party library will need to be added.<br>

+  [] Create one reusable form component as many forms are very similar and use different CSS styles attributes (bloat the CSS styles file).
+That could help to reduce the amount of duplicated code in the project and to minimize the size of CSS file.

 ### Third-party packages used:

 UUID used for generating unique primary keys for tables in database.